-Inpatient hospital care (continued)
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used.
+Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
+If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at es.medicare.gov/publications/11435-Medicare- Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Except in an emergency, prior authorization rules apply.
-This means that your doctor must tell the plan that you are going to be admitted to the hospital unless you have an emergency.
-For all admissions, your hospital must notify the plan by the next business day.
+Prior authorization rules may apply.

-Inpatient services in a psychiatric hospital

-Covered services include mental health care services that require a hospital stay.
+Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 You get up to 190 days in a psychiatric hospital in a lifetime.
 Inpatient psychiatric hospital services count toward the 190-day lifetime limitation only if certain conditions are met.
 This limitation does not apply to inpatient psychiatric services furnished in a general hospital.
 For inpatient psychiatric services furnished in a general hospital, see "Inpatient hospital care".
 Except in an emergency, prior authorization rules apply.
 This means that your doctor must tell the plan that you are going to be admitted to the hospital unless you have an emergency.
 For all admissions, your hospital must notify the plan by the next business day.

-For Medicare-covered inpatient psychiatric hospital stays:

-- \$350 copay per day for days 1 through 5. - \$0 copay per day for days 6 through 90.
+For Medicare-covered inpatient psychiatric hospital stays: • \$175 copay per day for days 1 through 10. • \$0 copay per day for days 11 through 90.
 Each new inpatient stay begins with a new day 1.
 Cost sharing applies beginning on the day of admission.
 If additional services are provided, cost sharing may apply.
 Please see "Physician/Practitioner services" or the benefit listing for the service received.